Xevion/processing-projects/mazes/README.md

 ![MazeGenV2 Gif](./MazeGenV2_1.gif)

 - **MazeGenSolve** - Maze gen with a completed path shown after.
 Recursive Backtracker algorithm for Generation, A* algorithm for pathfinding (very similar in theory).
+Exceptionally similar to the Growing Tree algorithm in implementation (1-2 line change).

 ![MazeGenSolve Gif](./MazeGenSolve_1.gif)